AngelJavierSalazar/cxai/README.md

 Short bio:

 Folliowing a career as a lecturer at business schools, that included working in business intelligence and predictive marketing analytics, I am working on the 'Full-Stack Customer Learning eXperience and Analytics' framework.
 I have overseen projects including e-commerce, operations and logistics, and marketing strategy, comms and analytics.
-I am versed and also have developed new training on customer analytics, using tools such as Excel, PowerBI, SQL, Python, and R, performing a range of analyses; see below applications.
+I am versed and also have developed new training on customer analytics, using tools such as Excel, PowerBI, SQL, Python, and R, performing a range of analyses.
+These include multi-variate regression and econometric methods:

+ - Customer segmentation using personas, K-means clustering, product recommender systems, basket analysis, likelihood of purchase and churn, lifetime value, and marketing mix analysis.
+ - Multivariate regression modelling, demand analysis and choice modelling, and econometric methods applied to the digital economy.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -